Elite Dangerous: Post-release updates

-Horizons season of expansions
+Horizons

 The first "season" of expansions for Elite Dangerous, named Horizons, was announced on 5 August 2015 at Gamescom, entered beta on 30 November 2015 and was released on 15 December 2015 for PC, followed by a 3 June 2016 release for Xbox One.
 Frontier Developments currently has no plans to release the expansion for Mac OS X unless Apple provides support for compute shaders, which Frontier believes are required to render planet surfaces and other objects.
 Elite Dangerous: Horizons is a separately priced product.
 Original customers who also purchased Horizons received exclusive access to the Cobra Mk.
 IV ship.

 Horizons adds planetary landings, ground vehicles and bases, synthesis of consumables and temporary ship upgrades, ship-launched fighters, passenger missions, a character creator, and co-op multicrew support for larger ships.
 Planetary landings feature procedurally generated planets, initially supporting only worlds without an atmosphere.
 Players can choose to set down at planetary bases or at any point of their choosing and can deploy a new eight-wheeled ground vehicle called the SRV ("Surface Reconnaissance Vehicle").
 This vehicle is equipped with weapons, a "wave scanner" for finding resources, shipwrecks etc., a datalink system for hacking into bases, and thrusters that can lift it off of the ground for short periods of time, depending on the gravity of a world.
 Thrusters in the wheels can be used to affix it to the ground on worlds with low gravity.
 Materials found on planets can be combined to boost ship jump range, synthesize repair materials, or upgrade weapons.

 Horizons was billed as a season of five expansions, starting with planetary landings and then followed with a more comprehensive looting and crafting system released in May 2016, ship-launched fighters and passenger missions released in October 2016, and support for multiple players working cooperatively on the same ship planned for a future expansion within the first half of 2017 ahead of PlayStation 4 release and with a 5th expansion to follow after that.
 The 2nd, 3rd and 4th expansions were announced originally for spring, summer and autumn 2016 respectively.
 But the 5th expansion had no reference to "winter", was not time-scheduled and had no content description, only stating a cryptic "soon" reference.